bini1995/invoice-uploader-ai/README.md

 - `POST /api/invoices/payment-risk` – predict payment delay risk for a vendor
 - `POST /api/invoices/nl-chart` – run a natural language query and return data for charts
 - `POST /api/invoices/:id/vendor-reply` – generate or send a polite vendor email when an invoice is flagged or rejected
+- `GET /api/invoices/:id/payment-request` – download a JSON payload for a payment request form

 ### Vendor Reply Drafts